Jérémy Ménez: Sochaux

 On 7 August 2004, Ménez made his professional debut in the club's opening match of the 2004–05 season against Ajaccio.
 He started the match and played 57 minutes before being substituted for in a 1–0 win.
 Despite being so young, Ménez was a regular within the team, often rotating between the bench and starting XI.
 On 20 November, he scored his first professional goal in a 3–1 victory over Monaco.
 Two months later, Ménez became the youngest player in league history to score a hat-trick after recording one in the team's 4–0 victory over Bordeaux.
 He scored the goals in a seven-minute span to assure Sochaux of victory.
 Ménez was a regular during the team's 2004–05 UEFA Cup campaign, appearing in six matches with the club.
-Sochaux suffered elimination in the Round of 32 at the hands of Greek club Olympiakos.
+Sochaux suffered elimination in the Round of 32 at the hands of Greek club Olympiacos.
 Following the season, Ménez was nominated for the UNFP Young Player of the Year award but lost out to Nantes midfielder Jérémy Toulalan.

 For the 2005–06 season, Ménez switched to the number 11 shirt and was given a more prominent role within the team by new manager Dominique Bijotat.
 He appeared in 31 league matches, fifth-best on the team, and scored three goals.
 Ménez scored his first goal on 15 October 2005 in a 1–1 draw against Bordeaux.
 At the beginning of the new year, Ménez scored his final two goals in another 1–1 draw with Nice and a 4–0 victory over Saint-Étienne.
 Sochaux finished the season in a disappointing 15th position after finishing the four previous seasons in the top ten.
 This led Ménez to become unsettled and to declare his desire to leave the club.
 On 8 June 2006, Sochaux chairman Dassier announced that he would consider offers for the player with Ligue 1 clubs Paris Saint-Germain, Bordeaux, Monaco and English club Arsenal reported to be interested.